-We will be conducting a prescreening upon arrival with a questionaire and temperature check of each camper.
+We will be conducting a prescreening upon arrival with a questionaire and temperature check of each camper, as well as lice and symptom checks.
 In addition, please self monitor a few days prior and if you or your camper should develop symptoms before your camp, please stay home and cancel your reservation.

-Cabin capacities are currently reduced and once screenings are complete we will treat each cabin as its own household, or "cohort" as we call it.
+Cabin capacities are currently reduced.
 Cub Camp will not have a reduction in capacity because it has a smaller ratio of 1 counselor : 6 campers.
-Cabins with bunkbeds will sleep campers head to toe.
+Cabins with bunkbeds will sleep campers

 Buffet lines have been removed and Cafeteria-serving lines have been implemented during this time.
-For more details, please see our Covid-19 Operating Procedures, page 4
+Individual packets are used whenever possible, including drinks and cutlery kits.

 Masks & When to wear them –

 Masks are not required to be worn, and is a personal choice that is respected at Camp Kulaqua .